Accessibility to Products and Services

 Windows: While holding down on the ‘CTRL’ key, press the ‘+’ key to zoom in, or while holding down on the ‘CTRL’ key, press ‘-’ to zoom out

 Mac OS: While holding down the ‘COMMAND’ key, press the ‘+’ key to zoom in, or while holding down the ‘COMMAND’ key, press ‘-’ to zoom out

-To invert colors on your browser, follow these steps:
+To change the color or font settings on your browser, follow these steps:

-Mozilla Firefox: Select tools -> Options -> General -> Fonts & Colors
+Mozilla Firefox: Select Options > Content > Fonts & Colors

 To zoom in on your computer's screen:

 - Click on the “Start” button.
 For keyboard users, you can either press the “Windows key” or press “Ctrl and Esc”